missystem/422gpx/configuration/developer_manual.md

     - FUTURE FEATURES:
         - In graph.py in the main branch there is some starter code that generates a map of the points.
 We could develop that further using mplleaflet to show it on an actual map.
         - We can also add a figure for the altitude over time quite easily using plot and the dataframe.
+        - Currently, our address lookup generates some inaccurate addresses; sometimes this is because it picks up addresses on cross streets as the rider continues straight, and sometimes this is because a large area before and after a turn may all be indexed to a single address, as in the case of large box stores on a corner.
+In the future we may try a modified approach to our binary search lookup algorithm, or another algorithm altogether, to get more accurate results.
+        - We hope to remove the requirement that a user obtain his/her own API to enter on our website.
+Although the process is fairly painless, our tool will be easier for technologically naive people to use if they can skip this step.

 ---